usnistgov/simprocesd/_sources/code_introduction.md.txt

 ## Objects

 The package provides the following objects for modeling a manufacturing process:
-- **Source**: Introduces new parts to the system.
+- **Source**: Generates new parts for the model; beginning of production path/s.
-- **Machine**: Retrieves, processes, and relinquishes parts.
-Has a status tracker.
- - **MachineStatusTracker**: Tracks machine's condition, triggers hard failures, and contains maintenance information.
-- **Buffer**: Retrieves, stores, and relinquishes parts.
+- **Machine**: Part processing device.
+- **Buffer**: Stores parts up to capacity with an optional minimum storage time.
 - **DecisionGate**: Conditionally allow parts to pass between its upstream and downstream.
-- **Sink**: Collects finished parts that exit the system.
+- **Sink**: Collect parts at the end of production path/s.
+- **PartBatcher**: Enforces output to be individual parts or batches of set size.
-- **Maintainer**: Performs requested maintenance as soon as possible.
-Has a configurable capacity.
+- **Maintainer**: Performs work order requests such as maintenance.
+- **ActionScheduler**: Periodically performs actions on registered objects.
+- **ResourceManager**: Manages limited resources needed by **Machine**s to process parts.
 - **Probes & Sensors**: Take periodic or on-demand readings and record them.
 The recorded data is accessible during the simulation and after.

+## Simulation time

+Simulation time is the time tracked within the simulation and is independent of how long it actually takes to simulate the model.
+Simulation time can be accessed through `<Environment_instance>.now`.

+Simulation time is measured in time units.
+It is up to the developer of the model to determine what those time units represent (seconds, hours, years, etc.) and to be consistent with that definition throughout the model.

-## Upstream/s
+## Upstream/Downstream

-When deviceA can receive parts from deviceB then deviceA is known as the upstream of deviceB.
+When deviceA can receive parts from deviceB then deviceA is an upstream device of deviceB.
-SImilarly, deviceB is a downstream of deviceA.
+Similarly, deviceB is a downstream device of deviceA.
 The links between different devices are configured by setting the `upstream` parameter.
 ```
     S1 = Source()
     S2 = Source()
     M1 = Machine(upstream = [S1, S2])
 ```
 - In this setup, `M1` can receive parts from both `S1` and `S2`.
-- Default `Machine` can accept only 1 part at a time from an upstream.

-The upstream property can also be replaced with a new list after an object is created.
+- Parts are always passed one at a time between devices, however multiple parts may pass between devices before simulation time advances.

+Upstream list of devices (e.g. `Machine`) can also be updated after instantiation.
 ```
 M1 = Machine(upstream = [S1, S2])
 M1.set_upstream([S1])  # S2 is no longer upstream of M1.
 ```

 A device's upstream list can not contain the device itself.
-A circular flow is possible if deviceA is set as upstream of deviceB and deviceB is set as upstream of deviceA.
+A circular flow is still possible if deviceA is set as upstream of deviceB and deviceB is set as upstream of deviceA.

 ### Multiple Downstreams